Spring Udo charm and how to enjoy it: Introducing the seasonal Udo and Mountain Udo

 How to make it

-1. Preparing the udo : Cut the udo into 4cm lengths and remove a thick layer of the skin from all sides.
-Soak in water with a little vinegar, then cut in half lengthwise and cut into 4-5mm square clappers.
-Soak again in the vinegar water for 4-5 minutes, then rinse and drain.
+- Preparing the udo: Cut the udo into 4cm lengths and remove the thick outer layer of skin from all sides.
+Soak in water with a little vinegar, then cut in half lengthwise and into 4-5mm square sticks.
+Soak again in vinegar water for 4-5 minutes, then rinse and drain.

-2. Preparing the cucumbers : Rub the cucumbers lightly with a little salt, rinse under running water, drain thoroughly, and sprinkle with a little vinegar.
+- Preparing the cucumber with miso paste: Sprinkle the cucumber with a little salt and rub lightly, rinse under running water, and drain thoroughly.
+Sprinkle with a little vinegar.

-3. Making the kinome vinegar : Lightly smash the remaining 4 leaves of the kinome with a knife.
-Combine with the remaining ingredients to make the fragrant kinome vinegar.
+- Making kinome vinegar: Leave 4 kinome leaves and lightly chop the rest with a knife.
+Combine with the remaining ingredients to make fragrant kinome vinegar.

-4. Finishing the salad : Mix the burdock and slivered cucumber together, place in a bowl, pour over the kinome vinegar, and garnish with the remaining kinome.
+- To finish the salad: Mix the udo and morokyu, place in a bowl, pour the kinome vinegar over it, and garnish with the remaining kinome leaves.

 summary